sadia01/PostgreSQL-Query-Practice/README.md

 - Full outer join table tbl1 with tbl2 based on join-conditions.

-# SQL Query Examples and Challenges
+# 1. SQL Statement Fundamentals

 This README provides examples and challenges for various SQL operations and concepts, including `SELECT`, `JOIN`, `WHERE`, `ORDER BY`, `LIMIT`, and more.